LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/9-synchronizers.md

 ---
 title: Synchronizers
-description: TODO
+description: Synchronizers
-tags: [concurrent programming, synchronization]
+tags: [concurrent programming, synchronization, semaphore, read-write locks, latches, barriers]
 ---

 A synchronizer is any object that coordinates and synchronizes the control flow of threads based on its state.
 The simplest form synchronizer we have already used, being locks.